Project Summary (Project No. A2116)

 Redistricting is the process of redrawing district boundaries to adjust for population changes that occurred in the last decade.
-Every 10 years, the District goes through the redistricting process to create commissioner districts that are relatively equal in population to ensure all residents of the District have access to fair representation.
+Every 10 years, District staff go through the redistricting process to create commissioner districts that are relatively equal in population to ensure all residents of the District have access to fair representation.
 Per RCW 29A.76.010(3), the District is required to “prepare a plan for redistricting its internal or director districts” within eight months of receipt of the federal decennial census data.
-However, a number of factors, including the COVID-19 pandemic, have delayed the U.S. Census Bureau’s release of population data specific to the District (data was originally scheduled to be released in Spring 2021).
-As a result, this project is on-hold until the District receives the necessary population data (the delivery date remains unknown, but is anticipated not earlier than Fall 2021).
+However, a number of factors, including the COVID-19 pandemic, delayed the U.S. Census Bureau’s release of population data specific to the District (data was originally scheduled to be released in Spring 2021).
+As a result, this project was delayed until the District received the necessary population data in Fall 2021.

-Once the data is received, FLO Analytics (FLO) will assist the District in completing the redistricting process within the statutory deadlines and requirements.
+The District contracted FLO Analytics (FLO) to assist in completing the redistricting process within the statutory deadlines and requirements.

 Task 1—Data Collection

-FLO will collect and compile all data required to perform the demographic services.
-This includes the 2020 TIGER/Line shapefiles for Census tract, block group and block geographies, the 2020 P.L.
+FLO collected and compiled all data required to perform the demographic services.
+This included the 2020 TIGER/Line shapefiles for Census tract, block group and block geographies, the 2020 P.L.
 94-171 Redistricting Data shapefiles, and the 2020 P.L.
 171 Redistrict Data summary files.
-FLO will also collect data related to communities of interest within the District, as reported by District staff and the public, via a public comment period.
+FLO also collected data related to communities of interest within the District, as reported by District staff and the public, via a public comment period.

-The data and any other information identified during the project will be loaded into FLO’s demographic analysis and mapping tools, compiled into a geodatabase.
+The data and other information identified during the project were loaded into FLO’s demographic analysis and mapping tools, and compiled into a geodatabase.

 Task 2—Redistricting Analysis

-FLO will develop three initial commissioner district boundary options for review by the District.
-This will include development of option maps that comply with state, local, and federal legal requirements and consider any feedback provided by the District or the public.
-Each initial option map will include accompanying demographic tables and a brief narrative description of the scenario.
+FLO developed three initial commissioner district boundary options for review by the District.
+This included development of option maps that comply with state, local, and federal legal requirements and consider any feedback provided by the District and the public.
+Each initial option map included accompanying demographic tables and a brief narrative description of the scenario.

 Task 3—Options Review Meeting

-FLO will provide a virtual presentation to the Board of Commissioners and public during a regularly scheduled meeting of the Board on February 23 and March 9, 2022, to review the initial commissioner district boundary option maps.
-During the meeting, the Board and public will have the opportunity to suggest changes to the boundary options.
-FLO will then make any suggested boundary changes during the meeting and recalculate population and other metrics to ensure the changes comply with state and federal laws.
+FLO provided virtual presentations to the Board of Commissioners and public during a regularly scheduled meetings of the Board on February 23 and March 9, 2022, to review the initial commissioner district boundary option maps.
+During the meetings, the Board and public was provided the opportunity to suggest changes to the boundary options.
+FLO then made any suggested boundary changes during the meetings and recalculated population and other metrics to ensure the changes comply with state and federal laws.

 Task 4—Finalize New Commissioner District Boundaries

-FLO will deliver copies of the accepted commissioner district boundaries to the District, which was approved by the Board via adoption of Resolution No. 882 during its March 30, 2022 meeting.
+FLO delivered copies of the accepted commissioner district boundaries to the District, which was approved by the Board via adoption of Resolution No. 882 during its March 30, 2022 meeting.
 Additionally, FLO provided the District with a link to a public-facing map of the new commissioner district boundaries.
 Following project completion, the information was submitted to the Whatcom County Auditor’s Office for incorporation into future election processes.